Commercial Swiss market SIG SP47/8 compared to the 1st KTA contract SIG P49:

 “Waffengeschichte: Léon Crottet und seine Weiterentwicklung der SIG P 210-8”, Schweizer Waffen-Magazin, Januar 2015

-— The author thanks Klaus Brunnemann for his contributions of the DWJ issue referenced above.
+— The author thanks Klaus Brunnemann for his contribution of the DWJ issue referenced above.